netsells/javascript-technical-test/README.md

 The aim of this test is to assess the decisions you make along the way, including but not limited to choice of tech, engineering, and general care to user experience.

+Don't worry about over-engineering, we want to see the technology you can make use of.
+Try and wow us.

 ## Instructions

-Create a multi-step form to allow users (yourself) to submit your CV and details
+Create a multi-step form to allow users (yourself) to submit your CV and details to via Ajax.

 ### Form fields

 Details of the form fields required and any validation rules are provided below, and should be submitted using the associated field names.
+Any other validation rules will be returned in the 422 response so be sure to handle them appropriately.

 | Label         | Field name    | Data type | Required? |
 | ------------- |:-------------:|:---------:|:---------:|